Opinion | Trump has one last remaining lifeline. Biden is moving to sever it.

 The new policies “say that Biden will actually and aggressively pursue good jobs here in America while Trump pretended to do that,” Bernstein continued.
 “It’s the difference between reality and reality TV.”

 One big question, though, is whether the voters in question will agree that Trump “pretended” to pursue good jobs, i.e. that he failed economically.
-Two baskets of voters are being battled over here: relatively affluent suburbanites who are moderately GOP-leaning on economics but dislike Trump’s racism, depravity, and incompetence, and swingy non-college-educated Whites whose hopes for a “blue collar boom” have been dashed.
+In addition to Biden’s need to energize the Democratic base, two baskets of voters are being battled over here: relatively affluent suburbanites who are moderately GOP-leaning on economics but dislike Trump’s racism, depravity and incompetence, and swingy non-college-educated Whites whose hopes for a “blue-collar boom” have been dashed.

 The first of these are already so alienated from Trump on so many grounds that they may be less likely to reconsider Trump based on the economy.
 They might also find Biden’s aura of moderation reassuring.

 The second group is the key.
-Trump’s hopes in Pennsylvania — and in the industrial Midwest generally — may turn on running up huge margins in towns like Ambridge, in the northwestern corner of Pennsylvania along the Ohio River, the sort of place that expected a Trumpian revitalization of blue-collar White America.
+Trump’s hopes in Pennsylvania — and in the industrial Midwest generally — may turn on running up huge margins in towns such as Ambridge, in the southwestern corner of Pennsylvania along the Ohio River, the sort of place that expected a Trumpian revitalization of blue-collar White America.

-But as Shawn Donnan showed in a terrific report on Ambridge, places like this are not seeing that blue collar boom.
+But as Shawn Donnan showed in a terrific report on Ambridge, places like this are not seeing that blue-collar boom.
 Trump’s trade wars have contributed to a recession in U.S. manufacturing.
 Indeed, Donnan reports, as of July there were 24,000 fewer Pennsylvanians employed in manufacturing than when Trump took office, and Ambridge’s county — Beaver — has double digit unemployment.

-Then there’s coronavirus.
+Then there’s the novel coronavirus.
 The question is whether Trump’s catastrophic mishandling of the pandemic will allow for a broader critique of his economic performance to sink in.

 “Trump is, or really was, a master of fostering the false impression he was working for working people,” Bernstein told me.
-“With Covid, he can no longer manage that charade, especially with Biden rolling out policies that actually would help onshore good jobs.”
+“With covid, he can no longer manage that charade, especially with Biden rolling out policies that actually would help onshore good jobs.”

 What is Trump running on?

 Ask yourself this: What actual concrete answers is Trump offering right now?
-He’s mainly declaring coronavirus a purely accidental intervention — a meteor striking from space.
-He had built the greatest economy in the known universe before, he played no role in coronavirus’ carnage other than miraculously vanquishing it, and he will now magically rebuild the stupendous Trump economy a second time.
+He’s mainly declaring the coronavirus a purely accidental intervention — a meteor striking from space.
+He had built the greatest economy in the known universe before, he played no role in the coronavirus’s carnage other than miraculously vanquishing it, and he will now magically rebuild the stupendous Trump economy a second time.

 That’s all baloney: Trump largely inherited the good pre-coronavirus economy.
 His “populist economic nationalism” didn’t deliver.
-His initial Covid failures were largely responsible for the need for such a strict initial lockdown.
+His initial coronavirus failures were largely responsible for the need for such a strict initial shutdown.
 His urging of a premature reopening led to a second economic pullback.

 But even beyond all this, what is Trump promising on the economy, exactly?
 As Paul Krugman documents, the economic misery due to his failure to agree to another generous rescue package is mounting.
 That’s a victory for the very same conservative economic orthodoxy Trump campaigned against, making this yet another betrayal.

-And all Trump is really offering now is an empty vow to rekindle his own magic in creating the stupendous pre-coronavirus economy — which is itself an illusion based on lies — that voters are supposed to accept, simply because he tweets in All CAPS.
+And all Trump is really offering now is an empty vow to rekindle his own magic in creating the stupendous pre-coronavirus economy — which is itself an illusion based on lies — that voters are supposed to accept, simply because he tweets in ALL CAPS.

 Whether all this will allow Biden to prevail in the economic argument — and in the election — remains to be seen.
 But if reality matters at all, Trump’s economic advantage really should prove far more precarious than it looks.